The black celery

-The black celery: The excellent vegetable of Trevi
+The excellent vegetable of Trevi

 In the charming village of Trevi, in Umbria, a particular type of celery is produced: black celery.
 If left to grow unprocessed, celery tends to have a dark colour that earns the product the title “black”.
 Since 2008, black celery has been on the list of products by the Slow Food Presidium, where agri-food producers work constantly to safeguard and promote the local area and its products while respecting the environment.